Enter text and numbers in Numbers on Mac

 Add content to an empty cell: Click the cell, then start typing.

 As you type, Numbers shows a list of autocomplete suggestions.
 This list includes any text previously entered in that column, excluding header or footer text.
 Press the Tab key to scroll through the list.
 When the suggestion you want is selected, press the Return key to enter it in the cell.
-You can turn autocomplete suggestions off or on in Numbers preferences.
+You can turn autocomplete suggestions off or on in Numbers settings.

 To insert a line break in a cell, press Option-Return.